JoseSPV/frontend-nanodegree-neighborhood-map/README.md

 #### iii.
 Filter Tools

 The amount of category filters will vary depending on the interest points found in a certain location.
-If the application does no find interest points within a certain category the associated category button will not be displayed.
+If the application does not find interest points within a certain category the associated category button will not be displayed.

+A filter box tool is also available and can be used to filter the results by typing the name of the interest point we want to see.

-The filter tools will update the results displayed on the map and on the sidebar list.
+This tools will update the results displayed on the map and on the sidebar list.

 #### iV.
 Interest Points